serengil/tensorflow-101/README.md

 2- **Gradient Vanishing Problem** [Code](python/gradient-vanishing.py) [Tutorial](https://sefiks.com/2018/05/31/an-overview-to-gradient-vanishing-problem/)

 Why legacy activation functions such as sigmoid and tanh disappear on the pages of the history?

+# Licence

+You can use, clone or distribute any content of this repository just to the extent that you cite or reference.